BerniSc/calltrace.nvim/Readme.md

 Trace function call paths from any point in your code back to a referencefunction using LSP and Treesitter.

-> **Note**: This plugin is still in active development.
+> **Note**: This plugin is still in very early development.
 Some/Many features are missing or incomplete.

 ## What it does